 The Disney company has a total of four cruise ships.
 This is a relatively small cruise ship line compared to some of the other cruise ship companies.
 Nevertheless, there is so much to look forward to with each Disney Cruise ship.
 If you are trying to decide which Disney Cruise ship best, you have come to the right place.

 So which Disney Cruise ship is the best?
-With only four contenders for the top spot, determining the best Disney Cruise ship is a tough one, especially for Disney fans.
+With only four contenders for the top spot, determining the best Disney Cruise ship is tough, especially for Disney fans.
 But while all Disney Cruise ships offer the best Disney-inspired cruise ship, the newest Disney Fantasy looks to be the best Disney Cruise ship to date.

 Complete with an elegant design, high-end customer service, and some of the best amenities to keep both kids and adults entertained, Disney Fantasy is generally regarded as the best Disney Cruise ship.
 The Disney Fantasy cruise ship is also the newest ship of the Disney cruise line – launching in 2012.
-Many people, however, say Disney Magic, the oldest Disney Cruise ship is best.
+Many people, however, say that Disney Magic, the oldest Disney Cruise ship, is the best.

 Read on to learn more about which Disney Cruise ship is the best, as well as the feature and amenities of each Disney Cruise ship.

 Disney Fantasy Vs. Disney Magic: Which Is the Best?

 As mentioned earlier, Disney Fantasy is the newest of the four Disney Cruise ships.
 It has a wide variety of incredible features and amenities onboard and is generally considered the best Disney Cruise ship.
 Some, however, still say Disney Magic – Disney’s first cruise ship launched in 1998 – is the best with its recent updates and longstanding charm through the years.
 Below, I’ll describe in detail the Disney Fantasy and the Disney Magic Cruise ships.